iOS News for iPhone and iPad Owners

 Pick Up $500 with Pogo Stylus and a Bit of Artistic Talent

 Although some artists can make finger painting on the iPhone and iPod touch look easy, it’s anything but that for the average Dick or Jane.
 Even with pinch and zoom, it’s hard to get in close enough for fine detail work.
-Sometimes your finger gets in the way and you find yourself painting blind.

 Not for Tourists Wants Your Videos to Pump Its New York City App